- 4 minutes to read

 • SQL Blocking - Enabled – When checked, monitoring for Blocking is enabled

-• SQL Blocking - Duration Warning - The longest allowed duration for SQL Blocking in seconds before Warning arise
+• SQL Blocking - Duration Warning – The longest allowed duration for SQL Blocking in seconds before a Warning is raised

-• SQL Blocking - Duration Error - The longest allowed duration for SQL Blocking in seconds before Error arise
+• SQL Blocking - Duration Error – The longest allowed duration for SQL Blocking in seconds before an Error is raised

 Actions

-The Database Monitoring Agent has support for remote actions.
-The following Actions exist:
+The Database Monitoring Agent supports remote actions.
+The following Actions are available:

 List blocked processes